 If your baby:

-It’s only been one week of life outside your womb for your precious baby, but he already knows you so well.
-He knows your voice because you sang and talked to him in the womb, and he knows your touch, as you caressed your bump while pregnant and he responded with kicks.
-Now, he also knows your smell, as he nuzzles into your breasts for milk.
+It’s only been one week of life outside your womb for your precious baby, but he/she already knows you so well.
+Your baby knows your voice because you sang and talked to him/her in the womb, and he/she knows your touch, as you caressed your bump while pregnant and he/she responded with kicks.
+Now, your baby also knows your smell, as he/she nuzzles into your breasts for milk.

 Your baby’s only source of nutrition is your breastmilk at this stage.

 Breastmilk contains important and precious nutrients – such as antibodies and a range of minerals and vitamins – that nothing else can match.
 These components of your breastmilk help protect your 1 week old baby from various illnesses, while helping immunity develop.

 If for some reason you cannot breastfeed, then the only other food your newborn should get is formula milk (newborn stage).

 In general, your baby needs around 368.7 calories a day to help fuel his/her growth.
 Typically, the amount of breastmilk/formula milk for your baby at this stage is: